The Buick Circus Hour

-The Buick Circus Hour is an American television series which aired from 1952 to 1953 on NBC.
+The Buick Circus Hour is an American television series that aired October 7, 1952 - June 16, 1953, on NBC.

+Overview

 It was a variety series with a circus theme.
-It was a 60-minute show, 52 or so minutes minus ads.
+It was a 60-minute show.
 As the title suggests, it was sponsored by Buick.
 Archival status is not known, but the debut episode appears on the Internet Archive.

+Plot

+Kim O'Neill was a young singer who is in love with Bill Sothern, owner of the circus in which she worked.
+An old clown tried to help O'Neill, whom he had adopted as an infant about two decades earlier.
+Episodes dealt with both personal and professional situations.
+Real circus acts and musical numbers were included in the stories.